 God rays.
-Sitting in church the hard wooden benches, the smell of incense in the air with a light jingle from the thurible at each flick of the priests wrist.
-Father.
+Sitting in church, the hard wooden benches, the smell of incense in the air with a light jingle from the thurible at each flick of the priests wrist.
+“Father.”
 That’s what we’re supposed to call him.
-Ironic is the only word that comes to mind when I consider the bastard like angst I carry, only wishing I had one.
+Ironic is the only word that comes to mind when I consider the bastard like the angst I carry, only wishing I had one.
 Monotone Russian words hang high in the echos of the domed ceiling.
 I stare at the window.
-The century old lead lined stained glass.
-There was one in particular I always liked it had some guy, I’m guessing Jesus or Paul they tend to get the most attention in these locations, with a massive two handed sword.
+The century-old lead-lined stained glass.
+There was one in particular I always liked: It had some guy—I’m guessing Jesus or Paul, they tend to get the most attention in these locations—with a massive two-handed sword.
 I imagine myself as a knight, a defender of some damsel in distress using that sword in the window.
 Was it really my favorite window in the church?
-Or had we just sat in the same well worn pew all those years out of habit, standing more than kneeling, kneeling more than sitting.
-Never speaking only repeating.
-The stern looks of very old ladies weather worn by repetition if we squirmed too much or whispered to one another.
-The truly god fearing.
+Or had we just sat in the same well-worn pew all those years out of habit, standing more than kneeling, kneeling more than sitting?
+Never speaking, only repeating.
+The stern looks of very old ladies weather-worn by repetition if we squirmed too much or whispered to one another.
+The truly god-fearing.
 The benevolent.

-The benevolent man… I think of my grandfather on his knees every night elbows on the edge of his bed, eyes closed, as he selflessly dedicated a portion of his day, every day, without the expectation of reciprocation, as he prayed for somebody else.
-Please protect Mary, Bettie, Elaine, Mary-Ann, Timothy, Jason, David, on and on.
+The benevolent man… I think of my grandfather on his knees every night, elbows on the edge of his bed, eyes closed, as he selflessly dedicated a portion of his day, every day, without the expectation of reciprocation, as he prayed for somebody else.
+Please protect Mary, Bettie, Elaine, Mary Ann, Timothy, Jason, David, on and on.
 Never once had I ever heard him ask for a single thing for himself.
-Never dear God help me, help Andy, help Andrew.
-I am transported to Bridgeport hospital, where I was born and where he would die later that day.
+Never “dear God help me, help Andy, help Andrew.”
+I am transported to Bridgeport hospital where I was born and where he would die later that day.
 His shockingly white hair lackluster.
 I brush it over his head.
 I wish I had a comb, Rebecca would understand.
 His skin tallowed.
 His dry lips whispering inaudible words.
-I know he’s praying, I know he’s not praying for himself.
-Even in his last breaths I am certain not a moment was spent feeling sorry for himself.
-I feel like a selfish asshole because the only time dear god has passed my lips it’s been for purely selfish reasons.
+I know he’s praying, but I also know he’s not praying for himself.
+Even in his last breaths, I am certain not a moment was spent feeling sorry for himself.
+I feel like a selfish asshole because the only time “dear God” has passed my lips, it’s been for purely selfish reasons.
 I am not a benevolent man.
 I am a bastard once again.

 The nasally voice of “Father” echoes through the halls.
 Is this a vesper or a panikhida?
 I never really understood the difference.
-I only remember them because ones a drink and a Bond girl the other is just fun to say and I associate it with a loaf of bread my grandmother used to make at Easter.
-That’s probably not even remotely accurate but it’s how I remember it.
-I look toward the alter and up towards the white arch that reads Bockpeace.
+I only remember them because one’s a drink and a Bond girl, the other is just fun to say and I associate it with a loaf of bread my grandmother used to make at Easter.
+That’s probably not even remotely accurate, but it’s how I remember it.
+I look toward the alter and up towards the white arch that reads “Bockpeace.”
 I say the words in my head.
 That’s not what it says.
 I don’t actually know what it says.
-It looks like Bockpeace but it’s in Cyrillic it could say anything.
-For me it’s just Bockpeace.
+It looks like “Bockpeace,” but it’s in Cyrillic so it could say anything.
+For me it’s just “Bockpeace.”
 I admire the font.
 The elegance.
 I look up.
 Bockpeace.

 I wasn’t a benevolent boy either.

 He faces us.
 “Father” faces us and swings the thurible towards the pew.
-One, two left, one throw two throws, center, one two jingles right.
+One, two left.
+One throw, two throws.
+Center.
+One, two jingles right.
 My right, his left.
 We’re supposed to bow our head.
-I’m not going to bow my head today, once upon a time I bowed my head, I stopped doing that four funerals ago.
+I’m not going to bow my head today.
+Once upon a time I bowed my head, but I stopped doing that four funerals ago.
 Is this a vesper?
 This is a load of shit, I’m tired of being first pew.
 We’re fourth pew from the front right behind the D’s.
-We stand, we kneel, we sit, we go downstairs to the basement shake hands with people I don’t know who know a lot more about me than I am comfortable, because I have no idea what their name is and we go home or to a diner for American cheese omelets and bacon, before WE catch a train back to NYC.
+We stand, we kneel, we sit, we go downstairs to the basement, shake hands with people I don’t know who know a lot more about me than I am comfortable because I have no idea what their name is, and we go home or to a diner for American cheese omelets and bacon before WE catch a train back to NYC.
 That’s what we do.
 But I don’t for the fourth time in five years.

-I say the words, they all nod, and slowly shuffle back to their cars.
-I walk back to the third, second and first hole from the last five years.
-I scan them from left to right True Love, Love Maternal, the heinous crime escaped, and the bastard kid, the endangered species and last of his kind.
+I say the words, they all nod, they slowly shuffle back to their cars.
+I walk back to the third, second, and first holes from the last five years.
+I scan them from left to right: True Love, Love Maternal, the heinous crime escaped, and the bastard kid, the endangered species, and last of his kind.
 I close my eyes.
 It’s becoming hard to cry, and the thorns about my heart grow sharper.
 Fear any who attempt to hold it.